valhuber/ApiLogicServer/api_logic_server_cli/project_prototype/readme.md

 ### Establish your Python environment
-Install your projects' virtual environment as described in the [Quick Start](https://valhuber.github.io/ApiLogicServer/Project-Env/).
+Install your projects' virtual environment as [described here](https://valhuber.github.io/ApiLogicServer/Project-Env/).
 See also the `venv_setup` directory in your API Logic Project.

 ### For SqlServer, install `pyodbc`
 Not required for docker-based projects.
 For local installs, see the [Quick Start](https://valhuber.github.io/ApiLogicServer/Install-pyodbc/).